cooperlees/json2netns/README.md

 We have two namespaces that have 1 direct connection via a veth.
 It also has a OOB (Out of Band) set of interfaces that allow the main Linux Network Namespace to communicate with the netns directly.

-- By default it even bridges with a physical interface to allow external packets to be routed into the netns if desired.
+- By default it even bridges with a physical interface to allow external packets to be routed into the netns if desired from a physical NIC.

 ## Configuration

 The above topology is represented by [sample.json](https://github.com/cooperlees/json2netns/blob/main/src/json2netns/sample.json).
 This config is also used by unittests to ensure correct functioning.
 We can add to it over time as we add more features.

-### Small Black 1 NS Example JSON Config
+### Small 1 NS Example JSON Config

 ```json
 {